nicolac1999/ADM-HW5/README.md

 ## Repository Files
 * [__`main.ipynb`__](../main/main.ipynb):
   > This is the core of this repository.
 In fact it contains the results of our implementations and researches.

+## Notes
-We decide to implement our class  **Graph** from scratch with all the methods we need for the several questions (BFS,Algorithm for the  min cut,...),optimizing all functions to be able to run them in a suitable computational time.
+We chose to implement the graph within a class **Graph**, from scratch with all the related methods, like BFS, Min-Cut and many others, in order to optimize computational time.
+We also decided to challenge ourselves and add an **Extra** part for the first three questions using the library networkx.